webrecorder/web-replay-gen/examples/runtime-only-archives/README.md

 }
 ```

-To make sharing archives easier, you can first generate a `__generated__/archives.json` file for your run-time, through the normal build-time workflow.
+To make sharing archives easier, you can first generate a `__generated__/archives.json` file through the normal build-time workflow.

 Steps: